cognitive-engineering-lab/argus/book/src/typestate.md

 # Trait Methods and Typestate

 Every programming language cultivates its own set of patterns.
-One pattern common in Rust is the *builder pattern.* Some data structures are complicated to construct, they may require a large number of inputs, or have complex configuration.
+One pattern common in Rust is the *builder pattern.* Some data structures are complicated to construct, they may require a large number of inputs, or have complex configuration; the builder pattern helps construct complex values.

 A great example of working with builders is the Diesel [`QueryDsl`](https://docs.rs/diesel/latest/diesel/prelude/trait.QueryDsl.html).
 The `QueryDsl` trait exposes a number of methods to construct a valid SQL query.
 Each method consumes the caller, and returns a type that itself implements `QueryDsl`.
 As an example here's the method signature for `select`